ibrasec/web-deployment/README.md

 # web-deployment
-An ilustration of how i deployed my item-catalog repository into a linux machine
+web-deployment is the final project in the Full Stack udacity nanodegree program, which is an ilustration of how i deployed my item-catalog repository into a linux machine

 # Server preparation
 i have used DigitalOcean droplet (Virtual mahcine) to host my repository